mozilla-services/heka/docs/source/configuration.rst

 - ESIndexFromTimestamp (bool):
     When generating the index name use the timestamp from the message instead of the current time.
 Defaults to false.
+- id (string):
+    Allows you to optionally specify the document id for ES to use.
+    Useful for overwriting existing docs.
+If the value specified is placed within %{}, it will be interpolated to it's Field value.
+    Default is allow ES to auto-generate the id.

 Example: